 Andrew A. Herring, MD

-- Understand the complexity of diagnosing OUD in the setting of long-term opioid therapy for pain.
+- Express the complexity of diagnosing OUD in the setting of long-term opioid therapy for pain.

 - Describe appropriate treatment approaches for patients with pain and OUD.

-- Understand best practice strategies for the management of acute and perioperative pain for patients on buprenorphine/naloxone and understand the uses of intravenous buprenorphine for acute and perioperative pain.
+- Apply best practice strategies for the management of acute and perioperative pain for patients on buprenorphine/naloxone and demonstrate the uses of intravenous buprenorphine for acute and perioperative pain.

 - Oncologic Treatment Related Pain: Updates and Paradigms for Management of Cancer-Treatment Related Pain (201)

 - The 'Newish' Skill of Measuring Pain Care in Routine Clinical Practice and Outcomes So Far (203)